Went to add some washer fluid, walked away and came back to find this...

 Wherever I live, if I have a garage, our cars are parked in there, no exceptions.
 Well, it's been almost 3 weeks of my car parked out in the driveway since we moved and it has been driving me crazy.
 I was able to get the wife's Toyota Highlander parked on her side a few weeks back, but we just didn't have room for mine.
 Yesterday, we installed overhead storage shelves and finally that freed up enough space for the S4 to come inside.
 This garage is a little smaller compared to our last home, but I'm just super happy it is no longer a tandem garage setup.
 Anyway, the S4 is finally where it belongs and out of the elements during the night.
 Fingers crossed nothing comes crashing down on it.

-And lastly, I put together a 30in tool chart.
+And lastly, I put together a 30in tool cart.
 It's from Harbor Freight, so not the highest quality, but at least I'm not working from a bucket of tools anymore (no joke).
 I'm really trying to stay organized for any future projects.

 Well my family just bought our first house end of last month.
 All if this happen within about 4-5 weeks, which is stupid fast for buying a home right now.
 I'm super excited to no longer have a tandem garage, but rather a traditional side by side.
 The downside is the budget got super tight, so no new "add-on" for the time being... just normal maintenance items.